Here’s a delicious recipe for Chocolate Raspberry Rugelach.

 - 1 cup (2 sticks) cold, unsalted butter, cut into bits

 - One 8 ounce jar raspberry jam or preserves

 - 1 teaspoon ground cinnamon

 - In a bowl, stir together the flour and yeast.
-Cut in the cold butter with pastry blender or two knives- until mixture resembles coarse meal.
+Cut in the cold butter with pastry blender or two knives, until the mixture resembles coarse meal.
 Stir in the egg yolks and sour cream and combine well.

-- The next day...
-Preheat the oven to 350°F. Grease a cookie sheet.
+- The next day, preheat the oven to 350°F. Grease a cookie sheet.
 Mix walnuts and chocolate chips in a medium bowl.
 Set aside.
-Remove dough from refrigerator- quarter the dough and form each quarter into a ball.
+Remove dough from refrigerator and quarter the dough, forming each quarter into a ball.

 - On a floured surface, roll one ball of dough into a rectangle.
 Spread a thin layer of raspberry jam over the dough.
 Sprinkle 1 quarter of the walnut mixture on top of raspberry jam.
 Fold in the edges and roll dough to the end; place on prepared cookie sheet.

 - Mix cinnamon and sugar in a small bowl.
 Brush top of pastry with melted butter and sprinkle with 1 quarter of the cinnamon/sugar topping mixture.

 - Bake for 15 minutes, or until golden brown.
 Remove from oven; let sit for 10 minutes.
 Then slice into 1-inch slices on the diagonal.

 - Repeat above steps with remaining 3 balls of dough.